A Few Habits That Successful People Share

 Have a mentor

 This is a common trend with all successful people.
 Tony Robbins had Zig Zigler, Zuckerberg had Steve Jobs, Bill Gates had Warren Buffet, Luke had Kenobi.
-Mentors not only help guide their new apprentice in the upwards direction, their years of experience better accelerate personal growth.
+Mentors not only help guide their new apprentice in the right direction, they share valuable insights gained from their own lives, which speeds up the learning process.
 It's borderline a growth hack to have a mentor.

 Don’t have a mentor?
 Find people in your industry or niche that are already successful.
 Find a way to contact them and ask questions.
 Or, go through their collaboraters and find others who are slightly lower on the totem pole, and learn from them.
-Do not however, feel entitled to having a mentor.
+Don't feel entitled to having a mentor.
 There is a great saying: when the student is ready, the teacher will appear.

 The reality is that successful people seldom rest.
-To become successful you have to work harder and smarter than anyone that has worked before.
+To become successful you have to work harder and smarter than anyone else.
 I know you've heard that many times, but why aren't you doing it?

-Elon Musk, like many other succesful people, believes that if you want to change the world, denial of the flesh is the choice you must make every day.
+Elon Musk, like many other succesful people, believes that if you want to change the world, denial of your flesh is the choice you must make every day, which is a graphic way of saying you have to be willing to sacrifice it all for what you want.
 The world is a highly competitive place, and it will only get more competitve in all industries.
 To even participate in the game, you have to become better.

 This list is by no means exhaustive, there are tons of other things that successful people do for us to learn from.
-Is there something else critical to success that I forgot to include?
+Another important habit of the successful is constant farming of motivation, which you can read more about in this mod.
+Are there other habits of success that I forgot to include here?
 Let me know on Twitter!